 - Review and approval of the OSHMS developed by all entities within its sector, in accordance with the requirements of OSHAD-SF.

-- Monitoring the implementation of the entities’ systems based on a risk management approach through the periodic inspection and auditing of their systems.
+- Monitoring the implementation of the entities’ systems based on a risk management approach through periodic inspection and auditing.

-- Reporting to the Competent Authority (OSHAD) on the performance of the entities’ approved Occupational Health and Safety Management Systems according to the relevant reporting mechanism.
+- Submitting reports to the Competent Authority (OSHAD) on the performance of the Occupational Safety and health management systems (OHSMS) approved for the concerned entities in accordance with the reporting mechanism.

 - Water Quality Regulations